IGDRion/ANNEXA/README.md

 4. DESeq2 normalization of gene counts
 5. QC on the final gtf with normalized gene counts
 6. Gene body coverage with RSeQC

+## Limitations

+Only works for Ensembl based gtf annotation.
+Support for RefSeq (NCBI) based annotation, which presents several differences in GTF tags, is planned for the future.